VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

 @Image(source: placeholder-image, alt: "")

 ### iOS Is Accessible from the Start
-Nevertheless, most of the features that enhance approachability of the system do not require anything extrinsic and work out of the box.
-Excluding the possibly needed external devices, native accessibility functionality of the iOS devices covers a wide range of needs of users with disabilities.
+Nevertheless, most of the features that *enhance* approachability of the system do not require anything extrinsic and work **out of the box**.
+Excluding the possibly needed external devices, *native* accessibility functionality of the iOS devices covers a wide range of needs of users with disabilities.

 @Image(source: placeholder-image, alt: "")